xilution/xilution-graphql-backend-example/README.md

     1. Open [https://prod.register.xilution.com](https://prod.register.xilution.com) to create a Xilution Prod account.
     1. Open [https://test.register.xilution.com](https://test.register.xilution.com) to create a Xilution Test account.

+    * A valid credit card must be associated with your account to use of Xilution Products in Prod.
+      You can use the Xilution Admin Portal to add a Credit Card to your account.
-    * Note: Xilution Test and Prod accounts are not synchronized.
+    * Xilution Test and Prod accounts are not synchronized.

 ## General